Quranaloneislam.net

 There are several reasons for such blindness:

-1. Most of the time, the most obvious nonsense goes unnoticed, especially when it is right in front of us.
+1. Most of the time, the most obvious nonsense goes unnoticed, especially when it is in plain sight.

 2. People follow the crowd blindly.